jasongroce/docs/docs/content/tutorials/helm/index.md

 ## 6. Add Connection

-At this point we have added Radius to our existing container, and used a Recipe to create a Redis Cache.
-In this step you will use Radius Connections to inject settings into the container instead of explicitly managing a secret.
+At this point you have added Radius to your existing container and used a Recipe to create a Redis Cache.
+In this step, you will use Radius Connections to inject settings into the container instead of explicitly managing a secret.

 Make sure the `app.yaml` file from `./demo/Chart/templates/app.yaml` is open in your editor.